 - Different background colors for different blocks, and

-Based upon the identified blocks and separators, a content structure for the page is created.
+Based on the identified blocks and separators, a content structure for the page is created.

 The patent goes into detail on how the HTML of a page can be explored to visualize the structure of a page, using something like the document object model to help understand parts of pages, and using a number of rules based upon visual cues such as font sizes and colors, background colors and more.

 Document Retrieval Based upon Blocks